A kernel-derived orthogonal basis for spectral functions from Euclidean correlators: Examples

-$\tilde{\rho}_1$ is borrowed from \cite{Burnier:2011jq} with a slight modification to guarantee it is always positive, and inspired from a spectral function related to an "electric field" correlator yielding the momentum-diffusion coefficient of a heavy quark~\cite{Casalderrey-Solana:2006fio,Caron-Huot:2009ncn,Meyer:2010tt}. $\tilde{\rho}_2$, inspired in the study of two-dimensional Hubbard model, is taken from Ref.~\cite{Gunnarsson:2010}, in which the methods based on the maximum entropy, singular value decomposition, sampling, and Pad\'e approximants are compared. $\tilde{\rho}_3$ is randomly chosen to have a structure different from $\tilde{\rho}_1$ and $\tilde{\rho}_2$, and probably it is difficult for many methods to reproduce.
+$\tilde{\rho}_1$ is adapted from \cite{Burnier:2011jq}, with a slight modification introduced to ensure that it remains positive, and is inspired by a spectral function associated with an "electric field" correlator yielding the momentum-diffusion coefficient of a heavy quark~\cite{Casalderrey-Solana:2006fio,Caron-Huot:2009ncn,Meyer:2010tt}. $\tilde{\rho}_2$, inspired by studies of the two-dimensional Hubbard model, is taken from Ref.~\cite{Gunnarsson:2010}, in which the methods based on the maximum entropy, singular value decomposition, sampling, and Pad\'e approximants are compared. $\tilde{\rho}_3$ is chosen to have a structure qualitatively different from those of $\tilde{\rho}_1$ and $\tilde{\rho}_2$, and is likely to be challenging for many reconstruction methods to reproduce.